davidparkercodes/game/AI_CONTEXT.md

 - Using upgrade methods in domain entities - stats come from config only
 - Duplicating constants (e.g., `TowerType` + `ConfigKey`) - use only `ConfigKey`
 - Overriding base class methods unnecessarily - inherit common behavior
+- Adding shooting methods to base `Building` - use `Tower` class for combat